pedvide/simetuc/README.rst

    -  Simulate the concentration dependence of the dynamics or the steady state.

--  All results can be plotted and saved in .hdf5 format.
+-  All results are plotted and saved in .hdf5 format.
--  For all options --average uses standard average rate equations instead of microscopic ones.
+-  For all options ``--average`` uses standard average rate equations instead of microscopic ones.

 Documentation